MilaniTetani/sdp-prac2/README.md

 ---

 Each member completed their assigned task on a separate branch containing their student number in the branch name.
 All tasks were implemented in the `SimpleFunctions.java` file.
+Once a member is done with their task, they must write at least two tests for the person whose Task # is directly after them.
+The last person in the group, you writes a test for the person whose task is Task 1.
+The tests must follow FIRST principles and the Arrange-Act-Assert form.